linux4sam/egt/docs/src/api_changes.md

 Here, you can find the API changes from the version 1.0.
 In addition, some hints are provided to help you update your code.

+@section v1_10 1.10

+@subsection cameraWindow CameraWindow

+@li The start() method should be replaced with the play() method.
+To standardize across multimedia components, the start() method only creates the GStreamer pipeline.
+To transition its state to play, the play() method must be utilized.
+The play() method will automatically invoke the start() method if the pipeline has not been previously created.

 @section v1_9 1.9

 @subsection checkbutton CheckButton